Police searching for suspect in North Austin assault at gunpoint

 AUSTIN, Texas — Austin police are asking the public to help identify a suspect involved in an assault in North Austin.

 Police said the male victim was standing in a parking lot waiting for a ride to work when the suspect approached him.
-There was a verbal exchange and the suspect pulled out a gun and pointed it at the victim.
+There was a verbal exchange, then the suspect pulled out a gun and pointed it at the victim.

 Police said the suspect was possibly scared away by a passing vehicle and he walked away southbound, crossing West Rundberg Lane.